Typhoon Guchol (2012)

-Typhoon Guchol, known in the Philippines as Super Typhoon Butchoy, was a powerful tropical cyclone which became the first typhoon to make landfall in Japan on June since 2004.
+Typhoon Guchol, (Note: The name Guchol (Yapese: guchoel, [ɣʊʈ͡ʂœːl]) was contributed by the Federated States of Micronesia and means turmeric (Curcuma longa) in Yapese.) known in the Philippines as Typhoon Butchoy, was a powerful tropical cyclone which became the first typhoon to make landfall in Japan on June since Dianmu in 2004.
+Guchol was also the most recent typhoon of Category 3-equivalent or higher strength to occur in the month of June until Mekkhala in 2026.
 The storm formed as tropical disturbance south-southeast of Pohnpei on June 7, and was upgraded to a tropical depression on June 10.
 The system later intensified in favorable conditions, and reached typhoon intensity on June 15.
 It reached peak intensity late on June 17, before making landfall over Japan as a typhoon on June 19.
 The system became extratropical shortly after traversing Japan and was last noted by the Japan Meteorological Agency on June 22.

 Authorities issued evacuation orders for more than 150,000 people in central, eastern and northeastern Japan, Kyodo News said, with warnings of dangerous landslides from the heavy rain.
 Heavy rains and strong winds affected much of Honshu as the storm moved across the region.
 One person was killed and fifty-two others were injured across the country.

-The name "Guchol" means "turmeric" in a Micronesian language.